Alexander-Lucifer/TrackEx-CLI/README.md

 # TrackEx CLI
- an CLI expense tracker made for fun in 3 days, also used to go back to basics
+## an CLI expense tracker made for fun in 3 days,
+ maybe I'll add  UI and  other things and make this a true project